paritytech/parity-processbot/README.md

 ##### `Process.toml` *may* contain:

 - `[features]`
-  - e.g. `auto_merge = false`
+  - e.g. `auto_merge = true`
   - the only TOML key that shouldn't match a project name
-  - list of bot features to be enabled/disabled for the repository (default to enabled)
+  - list of bot features to be enabled/disabled for the repository
   - see *Features* below for details
+  - features requiring a comment default to `true`, others `false`

 - `delegated_reviewer = "github_user_login"`
   - acts as the `owner`, intended as a stand-in when the `owner` will be unavailable for long periods